Research

 The dynamics of the atmosphere shape regional climate and impact local weather.
 We are interested in the atmospheric circulation response to different drivers, including climate change, internal variability, and microphysical processes.
 We mainly focus on the northern hemisphere mid-latitudes and the tropics using a hierarchy of models ranging from idealized to fully coupled.
 In addition, we investigate how small-scale uncertainty (such as cloud processes) can feed up to the synoptic scale to influence the radiation budget and predictability.

 In the past we have shown how clouds shape climate (e.g., the tropical rain belts and the extratropical storm tracks) via their coupling to the atmospheric circulation.
 We also research how small-scale microphysical uncertainties, like the interaction between cloud droplets and radiation, can control the radiative budget.
-Further we are interested in the interplay between the climate and weather times scales, e.g., the dynamics, changes, and impacts of atmospheric blocking.
+Further we are interested in the interplay between the climate and weather times scales.

 Key publications